StefanoPernat/HackingWithSwift/README.md

 - [x] Make the game shuffle only once then use an increasing integer property to read different words

 ## Project VI: AutoLayout

+Learned how to build views programmatically, see a little bit of VFL (Visual Format Layout).

+I also used anchors to create constraints in code.